-Ogechi Ogoke, a native of the Bronx, NY, is a PhD candidate in the UB Department of Chemical and Biological Engineering.
+Ogechi Ogoke, a native of the Bronx, New York, is a PhD candidate in the UB Department of Chemical and Biological Engineering.
 In 2015 he was awarded the Arthur A. Schomburg Fellowship.
-Ogechi is investigating the differentiation of human pluripotent stem cells towards the development of micro-engineered liver tissue.
-The overall goal is to determine an effective means to treat liver disease and its related end-stage liver cancer.
-Ogechi aims to develop his doctoral work into a commercially viable product and eventually a start-up business that serves Western New York.
-In addition, Ogechi is serving as course instructor for an NSF-funded grant at UB, the Louise Stokes Alliance for Minority Participation program to teach research methods to undergraduate students majoring in science, technology, engineering and mathematics degrees.
+In his doctoral dissertation Ogechi is investigating the differentiation of human pluripotent stem cells (hPSCs) towards the development of micro-engineered liver tissue.
+Ogechi is keen on translating his research into a commercially viable product.
+He is a co-founder of a pre-seed startup biotech company known as Livandala based here in Buffalo.
+Livandala’s mission is to create alternate cell therapies for patients with advanced liver disease.
+Through Livandala, Ogechi hopes to develop three dimensional (3D) liver tissue from hPSCs.
+In addition, Ogechi has recently served as a course instructor for a National Science Foundation-funded grant at UB (the Louise Stokes Alliance for Minority Participation program) to teach research methods to undergraduate students who are majoring in STEM fields.
 Ogechi is passionate about the development of stem cell research and the mentorship/trainee development necessary for a progressive scientist.
-Thus far Ogechi has served as a first author on three journal articles and co-authored five others.
-Ogechi has presented research at various annual national research venues at organizations such as the American Institute of Chemical Engineers (AICHE), New York Stem Cell Foundation (NYSCF) and the National Society of Black Engineers (NSBE).
-Ogechi is optimistic about the burgeoning health and life sciences arena in the Western New York community and intends to take advantage of its flourishing medical-research-technology ecosystem.
+Thus far Ogechi has published several articles in prestigious journals, and has presented research at various annual national research venues at organizations such as the American Institute of Chemical Engineers (AICHE), New York Stem Cell Foundation (NYSCF) and the Biomedical Engineering Society.